Shambling corpse of 3D TV finally falls down dead

 I don't think most viewers will miss 3D.
 I have never awarded points in my reviews for the feature, and 3D performance (which I stopped testing in 2016) has never figured into my ratings.
 I've had a 3D TV at home since 2011 and I've only used the feature a couple of times, mainly in brief demos to friends and family members.
 Over the 2016 holiday break I offered my family the choice to watch The Force Awakens in 2D or 3D, and (after I reminded everyone they had to wear the glasses) 2D was the unanimous choice.

 But some viewers will be sad to see the feature go.
 My colleague David Carnoy, for example, enjoys it at home on a regular basis with his 2015 LG 65EF9500 OLED TV.
-"It's a shame they're killing it after 3D was finally perfected with passive technology on a 4K resolution OLED TV," he said from the desk next to mine.
+"It's a shame they're killing it after 3D was finally perfected with passive technology on a 4K resolution OLED TV," he said.
 "If it had started out this good, it might still be alive today."

 Judging from my twitter feed, and the comments on my CES report that mentioned LG dropping the feature from its entire 2017 OLED line, Carnoy's not alone.